pmayanja/PythonProjects/README.md

 # PythonProjects
-These are my projects bulit while learning Python
+These are my projects built while learning Python